silexlabs/Cocktail/demo/simple-webapp/readme.txt

 * Once you account is created, generate an apple provisionning file and an apple p12 certificate password (details available [[http://developer.apple.com/ios/manage/overview/index.action|here]] - link only accessible with a valid account).
 * Copy these files to /build directory and rename them to "Provisioning_Profile.mobileprovision" and "iphone_dev.p12"
 * Then launch build/WebApp_air_iOS.bat and use as password the .p12 certicate password
-* The binary file will be generated in /bin/WebApp.ipa
+* The binary file will be generated in /bin/native_apps/WebApp_iOS_Air.ipa

 iOS app installation

+Over the Air installation (OTA)

+iTunes installation
 * To install the application on an iOS device, drag and drop this file (provisionning file is not needed as included in the app) on iTunes, and then sync the "Cocktail Demo" app on your device.
 * The app will appear on the home screen of your iDevice.